Updating the database of the Illinois Compiled Statutes (ILCS) is an ongoing process.

 (2) Filing of lien.
 If the taxpayer, within 5 days

-after such notice (or within such extension of time as the Department may grant), does not comply with such notice or show to the Department that the findings in such notice are erroneous, the Department may file a notice of jeopardy assessment lien in the office of the recorder of the county in which any property of the taxpayer may be located and shall notify the taxpayer of such filing.
+after such notice (or within such extension of time as the Department may grant), does not comply with such notice or show to the Department that the findings in such notice are erroneous, the Department may file a notice of jeopardy assessment lien in the State Tax Lien Registry and shall notify the taxpayer of such filing.
 Such jeopardy assessment lien shall have the same scope and effect as a statutory lien under this Act.
-The taxpayer is liable for the filing fee incurred by the Department for filing the lien and the filing fee incurred by the Department to file the release of that lien.
+The taxpayer is liable for any administrative fee imposed by the Department by rule in connection with the State Tax Lien Registry.
 The filing fees shall be paid to the Department in addition to payment of the tax, penalty, and interest included in the amount of the lien.

 (b) Termination of taxable year.
 In the case of a tax for a current

 taxable year, the Director shall declare the taxable period of the taxpayer